 A course on the concept of risk in the business enterprise.
 Topics include: the need for insurance protection against risks in areas of property and liability, casualty, fire, life, and health; fundamentals of insurance contracts; and selecting insurers.
-Prerequisites: None.

-2960 Principles of Finance 1
+2960 Business Finance

 An introduction to financial institutions, markets, and management.
 Topics include: the U.S. financial system and how business uses this system to finance operations for short, intermediate, and long terms.
-Prerequisites: None.